TimothyElder/mise.site/content/install.md

     weight: 20
 ---

-Mise is currently in early development but the 0.0.1 version is currently available for Windows, macOS, and Linux.
-Installation instructions for each OS is enumerated below.
+Mise is currently in early development but the 0.1.0 alpha release is available for macOS.
+Windows and Linux support will be released in the coming weeks.

-{{< tabs "uniqueid" >}}
-{{< tab "macOS" >}}
+## Install from source

 Mise can be installed from the source using git and the command line: